How the Second Stimulus Payments / Economic Impact Payments (EIP) will work

-As part of the CARES Act, you may be eligible for a stimulus payment if you are a U.S. citizen or resident alien who filed a 2019 or 2018 tax return, or are an eligible senior or retiree.
-The stimulus payment amounts may vary depending on your filing status and can be up to $1,200 for individuals or heads of household and $2,400 for married couples filing jointly.
-Parents may also receive a $500 payment for each qualifying child.
-Consult the IRS website to find out your anticipated amount, if any.
+As part of the Coronavirus Response and Relief Supplemental Appropriations Act of 2021, you may be eligible for a stimulus payment if you filed a 2019 tax return, or are an eligible senior or retiree.
+The stimulus payment amounts may vary depending on your filing status and can be up to $600 for individuals or heads of household and $1,200 for married couples filing jointly.
+Parents may also receive a $600 payment for each qualifying child.
+Consult the IRS website to find information about your anticipated amount, if any.

-Stimulus payments will be sent by the IRS either by direct deposit or check using the bank account information or mailing address provided with your most recent tax filing.
-Similarly, if you receive Social Security or other government-funded benefits, your stimulus payment will be sent by direct deposit to the same bank account as your retirement or pension payments.
+Stimulus payments may be disbursed by the IRS by direct deposit using the bank account information you provided in your most recent tax filing.
+Alternately, a check or a pre-paid debit card may be mailed using the mailing address on your most recent tax filing.
+Similarly, if you receive Social Security or other government-funded benefits by direct deposit, your stimulus payment will be sent to the same bank account as your retirement or pension payments.

 How we are ensuring you get full access to your stimulus payment

 We recognize that this is an extraordinarily difficult time for our clients and their families.
-In preparation for the Economic Impact Payment (EIP) program we made the decision to amend our overdraft processes to ensure that our clients have access to the full benefits of their stimulus payment regardless of their account balance.
+In preparation for the second stimulus payment we made the decision to amend our overdraft processes to ensure that our clients have access to the full benefits of their stimulus payment regardless of their account balance.

 IRS Payment Information Center